mopioid/Borderlands-Live-Feed/README.md

 1. Launch Streamlabs Chatbot if it is not already running.

 2. Navigate to the Scripts section in Streamlabs Chatbot's sidebar.
-If you have not done so previously, you must [configure Streamlabs Chatbot to be able to use scripts].
+If you have not done so previously, you must [configure Streamlabs Chatbot to be able to use scripts](https://streamlabs.com/content-hub/post/chatbot-scripts-desktop).

 3. Right-click in the scripts window and select "Open Script Folder." ![Open Script Folder](https://i.imgur.com/otYQsbp.png)